How much does it cost to do a Pilates session?

 If you are looking to start Pilates, don't shop on price only.

 Start making connections or asking friends and your social networks if they personally know of any good Pilates instructors.
-Get to know the Pilates studio, follow them on Instagram or Facebook and what they are doing and make sure you can trust them.
+Get to know the Pilates studio, follow them on Instagram, Facebook or Youtube.
+Learn and what they are doing and make sure you can trust them.

 Working with an inexperienced instructor may cost you an injury at worst, or poor technique at best.
-Perfecting Pilates technique is essential to creating a lean and strong Pilates body.
+Perfecting the Pilates technique is essential to creating a lean and strong Pilates body.
 Neglect in correcting form can lead to bad habits that are difficult to break at a later date.
-Pilates programs should be designed to what the body craves (in movement terms), as well as the goals of the attending client, and keeping limitations in mind such as injury.
+Pilates programs should be designed to what the body craves (in movement terms), as well as the goals of the attending client, and keeping limitations in mind such as shoulder injury or pregnancy.